croft1/ddfgmt/README.md

 **GMT**

 >The goal of GMT is to make it faster to produce valid metacard JSON or GEOJSON data to upload to an instance of DDF
+>Currently you cannot upload one large file with Intrigue to create many metacards, so we need to split it into many
+> in the format that is ready for DDF.

 ### How to run: